Who We Are

 The International Data Centre

 The International Data Centre at the CTBTO's headquarters in Vienna receives gigabytes of data from the global monitoring stations.
 The data are processed and distributed to the CTBTO's Member States in both raw and analyzed form.
-When North Korea tested in 2006, 2009 and 2013, the Member States received information about the location, magnitude, time and depth of the tests within two hours - and before the actual test had been announced by North Korea.
+When North Korea tested in 2006, 2009, 2013, 2016, and 2017, the Member States received information about the location, magnitude, time and depth of the tests within two hours.